Toward a Theory of Causation for Interpreting Neural Code Models: Conclusion

 \section{Conclusion}

-We presented \codegen, an interpretability method for understanding \nlms for code. \codegen combines rigorous statistical instruments and causal inference theory to give rise to contextualized SE explanations of \nlms using Structural Causal Models (SCMs). {SCMs provide a more robust and interpretable framework for modeling complex systems such as Neural Code Models in software engineering.
+We presented \docode, an interpretability method for understanding \nlms for code. \docode combines rigorous statistical instruments and causal inference theory to give rise to contextualized SE explanations of \nlms using Structural Causal Models (SCMs).
+SCMs provide a more robust and interpretable framework for modeling complex systems such as Neural Code Models in software engineering.
 SCMs can help to better understand the underlying mechanisms and causal relationships between different variables, which can improve the accuracy and generalizability of deep learning models.
-In addition, SCMs can provide a more transparent and explainable approach to Deep Learning for Software Engineering, allowing for a better understanding of the decision-making process of the model and facilitating more effective debugging and error analysis.} Additionally, we also carried out a case study evaluation using \codegen on popular \nlms, namely, RNNs, GRUs, and Transformers, to interpret global (\ie cross-entropy) and local (\ie next token predictions) performance. \codegen exposes erroneous code concepts (\eg conditionals, or loops) by examining Average Treatment Effects and refutation methods.
+In addition, SCMs can provide a more transparent and explainable approach to Deep Learning for Software Engineering, allowing for a better understanding of the decision-making process of the model and facilitating more effective detection of \textit{confounding bias} and error analysis.
+Additionally, we also carried out a case study evaluation using \docode on popular \nlms, namely, RNNs, GRUs, and Transformers, to interpret code predictions. \docode exposes erroneous syntax-based categories (\eg conditionals, or loops) by examining Average Treatment Effects and refutation methods.
+We hope our research opens the field for posterior empirical analysis in interpretability to empower researchers with statistical and causal inference methods.

 \ifCLASSOPTIONcompsoc \else \fi